 I have been taking friends and family members (or friends of friends/family) on outdoor adventures for the last 12 years just for fun.
 The 2019 season was the first year I decided to pursue guiding/instructing as a career."

-Favorite Camp Memory from 2019: "My favorite memory from Avid 2019 was seeing the changes in students after a week-long trip.
+Favorite Camp Memory: "My favorite memory was seeing the changes in students after a week-long trip.
 Almost every student would walk into the backcountry as themselves but leave the backcountry as a different version of themselves.
 A more polished, thoughtful, team oriented version with new skills.
 This is why I do my job, to see and encourage the personal growth that can only be found in the solitude and complete focus of being outdoors."

 Favorite adventure: "My favorite adventure was backpacking in Cordillera Blanca in Perú.
 A Peruvian friend of mine, Kevin, and I did several days in the backcountry of the Andes.
 On the highest point of our trip we passed over a 16,000 ft. mountain pass and all the glaciated peaks around us were between 18k and 20+k feet.
 You could hear glaciers cracking and sliding as well as small avalanches crashing down the valleys all the time.
 A trip I haven’t forgotten, and one I would like to repeat and lengthen down the road."